 Hello, I’m the president of the Edmonton Aurors and am starting my second year in this role.
 I have been playing quidditch for three years and am passionate about growing the sport within Edmonton, Alberta, and Canada.
 My favourite thing about quidditch is its inclusivity to everyone no matter the gender, age, or skill level!
-When I’m not playing or organizing quidditch, I am usually studying for my degree in Child and Youth Care.
+I work as a nanny/early childhood educator.
+When I’m not working, playing or organizing quidditch, I am usually reading, cooking, hiking, or enjoying a good board game.

 Hi!
 I’m the vice president of the Edmonton Aurors.
 I’ve been playing quidditch since September 2018.
 I love the inclusivity of quidditch and how you can play a super intense sport or just a chill game with friends.
 When I’m not doing quidditch things I am either working at the library, playing my French Horn, or listening to some music/podcast/audiobook.